thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 ## Settings

-The class `InterceptionSettings` provides access to the following settings:
+The `InterceptionSettings` class include the following settings:

 - **EventType**: A string that identifies the event type.
 Default is "\{class}.\{method}".
 Can contain the following placeholders:
   - \{class}: Replaced by the class name